Ironica/project-ironica/DEPLOY.md

 You could download release from [here](https://github.com/Ironica/Unity-Front-End/releases).
 Each release contains a target for Windows and a target for macOS.
 M1 is not tested but the game might run.

 Just unarchive the archive and run the executable to launch the game.
+Do not modify the `Assets` folder.

+#### Runtime Prerequisite

+No .NET environment is required for launching the game.

+However, a Java JDK version of between 11 and 15 (inclusive) is required to make the embedded server run correctly.
+See section **Server > Prerequisite** for more info.

 #### Build Prerequisite